o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-linux.md

 When you launch the Editor, the **Asset Processor** from the same directory will also launch.
 To launch the Editor from a different directory, you must close any **Asset Processor** tasks that are running.
 {{< /caution >}}

-For more information about project configuration and building, refer to the [Project Configuration](/docs/user-guide/project-config) and [Build](/docs/user-guide/build) sections of the User Guide.
+For more information about project configuration and building, refer to the [Project Configuration](/docs/user-guide/project-config) and [Build](/docs/user-guide/build) sections of the user guide.